ericvasconcelos/craze/README.md

 Single page of Craze, a great new free theme to showcase your new app.
 This application was created using by Pug, SASS, ECMAScript 6 and BrowserSync.

-All code was automated with Gulp.
+Everything was automated with Gulp, so all code is minified and compressed.
+Images can be injected inline, decreasing unnecessary requests.

 ## Getting Started